Taxis of Malaysia

-Taxicab types
+In Malaysia, taxicabs are also referred to as teksi.
+There are several taxi operators running within Malaysia.
+Most taxicabs use their preferred car of choice, the Proton Saga Iswara saloon since the 1990s, and a distinct fleet of cabs are the newer generation of Proton Saga since the 2010s.

 Before the start of local car production, the Mercedes-Benz 200, Mazda 323/Ford Laser, Toyota Mark II X80 series and the Opel Kadett were used.
 Most were scrapped and replaced by Protons, but there are still a large number running the roads.
 Those old models have a "Kereta Sewa" sign on top and use old taxi registration plates.

 Although most taxicabs run on diesel, a handful of taxicabs run on CNG.

 There are a number of small taxicab companies and some private individual ones.
 Cabs are generally in red and white.
 Larger and reliable taxi companies are required to display they owned colors i.e. Sunlight Radio Cab, Innovasi Timur Orange Taxi Cab and Public Cab.